 CBM is exposed to foreign currency rates volatility.
 Assets and liabilities of CBM are denominated in several foreign currencies.
 Foreign currency risk arises when the actual or forecasted assets in a foreign currency are either greater or less than the liabilities in that currency.
 CBM plans to continue to access the international capital markets and syndicated loan markets, which subjects it to risks inherent in currency fluctuations and the uncertainty of these markets as a reliable funding source.
 In order to better balance the foreign currency structure of its assets and liabilities, currently CBM extends foreign currency loans only to customers that are engaged in businesses with foreign currency components.
-As at 31 December 2015, 66.4 per cent. of CBM's loans to customers were denominated in Roubles, 30.8 per cent. in U.S. dollars and the remaining 2.8 per cent. in other currencies.
+As at 31 December 2016, 74.8% of CBM's loans to customers were denominated in Roubles, 23.3% in U.S. dollars and the remaining 1.9% in other currencies.

 For the year ended 31 December 2015, interest expense on debt securities issued increased by RUB3,644 million, or 47.0%, to RUB11,399 million from RUB7,755 million for the year ended 31 December 2014.
-Among the reasons for this growth was an increase in average balance of debt securities issued from RUB89,697 million for the year ended 31 December 2014 to RUB119,972 million for the year ended 31 December 2015 primarily as a result of revaluation of U.S.\$-denominated Eurobonds following a significant depreciation of Russian Rouble in the fourth quarter of 2014.
+Among the reasons for this growth was an increase in the average balance of debt securities issued from RUB89,697 million for the year ended 31 December 2014 to RUB119,972 million for the year ended 31 December 2015 primarily as a result of revaluation of U.S.\$-denominated Eurobonds following a significant depreciation of Russian Rouble in the fourth quarter of 2014.

-For the six-month period ended 30 June 2016, the Group had net foreign exchange gains of RUB2,162.1 million as compared to RUB1,275.3 million for the six-month period ended 30 June 2015.
-In the year ended 31 December 2015, the Group's net foreign exchange gains amounted to RUB2,742.8 million as compared to net foreign exchange losses of RUB2,485.7 million in the year ended 31 December 2014 and net foreign exchange gains of RUB407.5 million in the year ended 31 December 2013.
-The foreign exchange gains or losses were one of the items that positively or negatively impacted the Group's operating income in the periods under review.
-Any depreciation of the Rouble against the U.S. Dollar could negatively affect the Bank in a number of ways, including, among other things, by increasing the actual cost to CBM of financing its U.S. Dollar based liabilities and by making it more difficult for Russian borrowers to service their U.S. Dollar loans.
+In the year ended 31 December 2016, the Group's net foreign exchange gains amounted to RUB6,065 million as compared to net foreign exchange gains of RUB2,743 million in the year ended 31 December 2015 and net foreign exchange losses of RUB2,486 million in the year ended 31 December 2014.
+The foreign exchange gains in 2016 and 2015 were one of the items that positively impacted on the Group's non-interest income in the periods under review.
+These are one-off events that may not reoccur in the future.
+Nevertheless, any depreciation of the Rouble against the U.S. Dollar could negatively affect CBM in a number of ways, including, among other things, by increasing the actual cost to CBM of financing its U.S. Dollar based liabilities and by making it more difficult for Russian borrowers to service their U.S. Dollar loans.
 See "Risk Factors - Risks Relating to CBM's Business and Industry - Devaluation of the Rouble against the U.S. Dollar and other currencies may have a material adverse effect on CBM's business".